-Two high-speed trains collide in Spain, killing at least 10
+Two high-speed trains collide in Spain, killing at least 21

 - list 4 of 4Train crash near Peru’s Machu Picchu kills driver, injures dozens

-Spain’s Guardia Civil said that at least 10 people were confirmed dead.
+Spain’s Interior Ministry said that at least 21 people were confirmed dead.
 Andalusia’s emergency services had earlier said that 25 people were “seriously” injured.
 Five mobile intensive care units, four emergency critical care units and numerous ambulances were deployed to the site of the crash.

 The on-site services were focused on stabilising the injured before transferring them to hospitals, Juanma Moreno, president of Andalusia’s regional government, wrote on social media late Sunday.